 Kalmyk language (Oirat Kalmyk, Mongolian-Kalmyk) is distributed in the Kalmyk Republic (Russia), Astrakhan, Volgograd and Rostov regions of Russia.
+Justin Herndon may find this interesting as well.
 Kalmyk settlements exist in the United States, Germany, Taiwan, Kyrgyzstan (near Lake Issyk-Kul).
 Kalmykia (Oirats) came to the right bank of the Volga in the north-west China (Dzungaria) in the XVII century.
 There are three main dialects: Sart-kalmk (Kyrgyzstan), and Torgut Derbet.
 Baoansky language – the language of the Muslims residing in the county Dunsyanskogo Baoansko-province Autonomous Region Gansu and Tunzhen County, located in Qinghai Province.
 People in these areas speak respectively on dahetszyanskom tunzhenskom and dialects.

 This language also lacks a written language, and used Chinese characters.
 Dagursky (dahurian, dahursky) common language in China, Heilongjiang Province (Manchuria ancient center) and Hulunburskom district of Inner Mongolia.
 Ethnic dagurov according to 1990 about 121 000, with about 85 000 of them speak dagurskom language.
 Language is divided into four dialects – buhtarsky, hfylarsky, sintszyanskiya and Qiqihar.